chuckstack/chuckstack.github.io/src-ls/blog-incus-netbird-phoenixnap.md

 ## Taking Inventory of What We Accomplished

-I cannot put into words how excited I am about this concept.
+I cannot put into words how excited I am about this solution.
 We created a global network (using Netbird) using a tool that can run anywhere (Incus) to provide service to our organization.

 We can test our services on a local desktop, deploy services to a local server, and replicate services to cloud servers...
-All using the same tools at every step!
+All using the same tools and skills at every step!

-## Cloud Considerations
+## Cost Comparison

+I previously stated this solutions costs between 1/3 and 1/4 that of AWS, Azure and other major cloud providers.
+The real savings is shockingly more!

+Let's break this down:

+- Compute: For a 96 core (192 vCPU) x86 with between about 300GiB of RAM as of the time of this writing:
+  - PhoenixNAP is 1/6 the compute cost of AWS
+    - PhoenixNAP (s4.x6.c6.Large): $21,000 total paid monthly over 3 years
+      - Intel Xeon 6 6731E
+      - 256 GiB RAM
+      - 4 TB NVMe
+      - 2x 25Gbps
+    - AWS (c6a.48xlarge): $131,775 (all upfront on a 3-year reservation standard - non-convertable)
+      - 384 GiB RAM
+      - No hard drive
+      - 50 Gbps
+- PhoenixNAP includes 4TB of storage versus AWS includes not storage.
+All storage puchased in AWS increases the margin.
+- PhoenixNAP (in our case) uses Incus for virtualization.
+This means the same virtualization is used everywhere.
+This means we only need one skillset.
+AWS has no on-premise or desktop virtualiztion solution that is consistent with its cloud offering.
+This means I now need double the number of experts.
+- Incus allows for on-premise computing using the exact same tools and expertise.
+[Per this page](./tool-incus.md#medium-cluster-rack), I can purchase 72 cores (144vCPU) of computing power accross 3 servers (redundancy) to run on-premise.
+We have now almost doubled AWS's computing power across multiple data centers, and we are will less than 1/3 the cost.
+- AND, we have way more flexibility.
+- AND, we still reserve the right to use AWS if need arises.

+## Frequently Asked Questions

+### One or Two Servers

-- Should you create one or two servers in the cloud once you go into production?
+Should you create one or two servers in the cloud once you go into production?
+This is a great question.
+Understand you need some form of redundancy in case bad things happen.
+If you have on-premise computing, PhoenixNAP can be your redundancy, in which case you only need one PhoenixNAP server.
+The opposite is also true.

+If PhoenixNAP is your only computing source, you should use two servers.
+Both can be in production; however, the load/size needs to allow for one server to go offline and still provide all services on the remaining server for at least a period of time.

-- Should you use Incus clustering?
+### Should you use Incus clustering?

-## Problems with AWS

-- expensive (needlessly robs of profit)
-- isolated (traps talent and costs)
+Maybe.
+Only consider Incus clustering if you have 3 or more servers.
+Even if you have 3 servers, you should still critically question if you want to cluster.
+Creating a single cluster from 3 servers adds additional features AND it adds additional complexity.

+The additional complexity needs to be justified.
+It is perfectly acceptable in many circumstances to maintain 3 isolated Incus instances.

 ## Learn More

 If you want help executing the topics in this article, join the [stack-academy](./stack-academy.md).
 Not ready to join...
 We can always [stay connected](../learn-more.html) to learn more.

+To discuss this content in more detail, go to <https://team.chuck-stack.org/t/hybrid-cloud-strategy-incus-netbird-phoenixnap/75>.